UTenret/darkly/bruteforce_login/resources/writeup.md

 ## Bruteforce attack with a dictionary

+This vulnerability is on the signin page: http://localhost:8080/index.php?page=signin.

 How to defend : password policy, non-simple passwords

 intuition is last flag is probably signin page